intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 RSCE will be subject to a conflict of interest policy established by the IETF LLC.

+The RPC service provider may contract services from the RSCE service provider, and vice versa, including for services provided to the IETF LLC.
+All contracts between the two must be disclosed to the IETF LLC.
+Where those services are related to services provided to the IETF LLC, IETF LLC policies shall apply, including publication of relevant parts of the contract.

 # Editorial Stream

 This document creates the Editorial Stream as separate space for